Opposition/Cancellation/Concurrent Use No.____________________

 When a party or its attorney files a notice of reliance during the party's testimony period, the party or attorney is bound to honor designations made by the adverse party or attorney, or non-party witness, who disclosed the information, so as to maintain the protected status of the information.

-When filing briefs, memoranda, or declarations in support of a motion, or briefs at final hearing, the portions of these filings that discuss protected information, whether information of the filing party, or any adverse party, or any non-party witness, should be redacted.
-The rule of reasonableness for redaction is discussed in paragraph 12 of this order.
+When filing briefs, memoranda, affidavits and/or declarations in support of a motion, or briefs at final hearing, the portions of these filings that discuss protected information, whether information of the filing party, or any adverse party, or any non-party witness, should be redacted.
+The rule of reasonableness for redaction is discussed in paragraph 12 of this Order.

 11) Handling of Protected Information.

-Disclosure of information protected under the terms of this order is intended only to facilitate the prosecution or defense of this case.
-The recipient of any protected information disclosed in accordance with the terms of this order is obligated to maintain the confidentiality of the information and shall exercise reasonable care in handling, storing, using or disseminating the information.
+Disclosure of information protected under the terms of this Order is intended only to facilitate the prosecution or defense of this Board proceeding.
+The recipient of any protected information disclosed in accordance with the terms of this Order is obligated to maintain the confidentiality of the information and shall exercise reasonable care in handling, storing, using, disseminating, retaining, returning, and destroying the information.

-When a party or attorney must file protected information with the Board, or a brief that discusses such information, the protected information or portion of the brief discussing the same should be redacted from the remainder.
+When a party or attorney must file protected information with the Board, or a motion or final brief that discusses such information, the protected information or portion of the motion/brief discussing the same should be redacted from the remainder.
 A rule of reasonableness should dictate how redaction is effected.

 Protected information, and pleadings, briefs or memoranda that reproduce, discuss or paraphrase such information, shall be filed with the Board under seal.
-The envelopes or containers shall be prominently stamped or marked with a legend in substantially the following form:
+If filed by mail, the envelopes or containers shall be prominently stamped or marked with a legend in substantially the following form:

 This envelope contains documents or information that are subject to a protective order or agreement.
 The confidentiality of the material is to be maintained and the envelope is not to be opened, or the contents revealed to any individual, except by order of the Board.